robrix/Postmodern-Programming/Postmodern Programming.md

 In each of these instances, a decision was abstracted by replacing a constant with a parameter (and adjusting the logic accordingly where necessary).
 Each resulting method is more abstract than the previous.
 Are there other ways of abstracting?

-I’m not going to answer this, right now at least.
+I’m not going to answer this, or at least not right now.
 But take it as an experiment: Can you abstract a concept without replacing a constant with a variable (parameter, instance variable, or otherwise)?
 If so, what does that look like?
 And by all means if you _do_ try this, let me know where it takes you.
 I know what my answer is, but it might not be the same as yours!

 ## Part the Third: Complexity Complex